javierbmm/Thesis/thesis/chapters/software-design/design.md

 ### Development strategy

-This project is prompt to be very simple and minimalistic in terms of development.
+This project is meant to be very simple and minimalistic in terms of development.
 And on top of that, the language used, Go, aims for simplicity on its syntax and usage.

 There are multiple advantages for this, such as keeping an easier readability and enhanced capacity to understand what is happening in a certain piece of code, but it also keeps the consistency and concrete structure over the whole project, which will benefit later on when multiple pieces of code (modules) are connected, and the consumer of further modules must be able to easily understand its interface and purpose, as it will allow the development process to not only go faster but also to minimize the number of errors, and while there may appear some issues, the concreteness and simplicity will make it easier to overcome and conquer the upcoming challenges.

 Moreover, besides the already provided simple syntax from Go, and its recommended best practices, the development process will make use of the Single-responsability principle[#], to encapsulate the multiple functionalities in different modules/files, hence each one must serve to one single purpose.

 As per this, if a structure is created, and there are some methods attached to this struct, these must remain in the same file.
 On the other hand, if the struct does not have any methods, a single file must be defined for it, although it won't have any other methods or functions.

 Moreover, multiple functions that share or serve a single purpose, must be created in the same file.

+Similarly, it is absolutely forbidden the creation of modules with ambiguous names such as 'util', where its purpose and functionalities are not clear for the consumer.
+The module's name must explicitly reflect its purpose, and if the collection of variables, functions and methods within it are not coherent, then the whole existence of this module must be re-evaluated in order to follow a semantic meaning.

 It is important to note that during the description of these strategies, the word "class" has not been mentioned, and there is a relevant reason for that, which will be explained in the next topic.

 #### Go vs OOP

-## Open questions
+Go, the programming language, by design, is meant to be Object Oriented Programming and at the same time it is not.
+This limitation arises from the fact that, while it is feasible to construct a class-like abstraction of a tangible entity using structures and methods, it lacks support for hierarchical relationships.
+Consequently, this necessitates that developers employ abstractions at a single layer, simplifying the code by avoiding the accumulation of excessive levels of complexity, and instead favoring the usage of composition.

+Although certain teams may view this as a drawback, it is important to note that this particular attribute aligns seamlessly with the objectives of the project, which prioritize simplicity and minimalistic code.
+This assertion is supported by the aforementioned reasons.

+Furthermore, it provides support for dynamic interfaces, which implies that there is no need to statically declare the objects that implement specific interfaces.
+Instead, the interpretation of these interfaces occurs dynamically when the corresponding methods are implemented.

+In order to maintain simplicity in software interfaces, it is imperative to adhere to the design principle of limiting the number of methods to a maximum of five.
+Additionally, the Interface Segregation principle should be observed to prevent the creation of unnecessary interfaces.
+For an interface to be justified, it must possess two essential
+qualities: a semantic purpose or meaning for its existence, and a clear enhancement to the code that cannot be achieved through any other means.